cockroachdb/docs/src/current/_includes/common/licensing-faqs.md

 When a cluster is being throttled, the number of concurrent open [SQL transactions]({% link {{ page.version.version }}/transactions.md %}) is limited to 5.

-This will only happen in the following cases:
+This will happen in the following cases:

 - The cluster is not following telemetry requirements.
-    - There is a 7 day grace period for new **Enterprise Free** and **Enterprise Trial** clusters to start sending telemetry.
+    - There is a 7 day grace period for **Enterprise Free** and **Enterprise Trial** clusters to (re)start sending telemetry.
+This applies when a cluster is newly created, or any time there is an interruption in telemetry.
 - The cluster has an expired [license key](#obtain-a-license); depending on the type of expired license, the cluster will be throttled after the following time periods:
     - **Enterprise**: Never throttles
     - **Enterprise Free**: Throttles 30 days after expiration
     - **Enterprise Trial**: Throttles 7 days after expiration
-    - No license: Throttles 7 days after cluster initialization
+- The cluster was running an earlier version of CockroachDB which supported the license known as "CockroachDB Core" and has just been patch upgraded to a version of CockroachDB which is available under the [CockroachDB Software License][csl].
+Such clusters get a 30 day grace period before being throttled to de-risk impact to production environments.

+If no valid license key is ever entered, the cluster will be throttled 7 days after cluster initialization.

 Single node clusters for development use are [not throttled](#single-node-clusters).

 ### Can I use CockroachDB for academic research?

 Cockroach Labs encourages non-commercial academic research involving CockroachDB.
-For such projects, please [contact us][support] to discuss a possible licensing arrangement.
+For such projects, [obtain an **Enterprise Free** license](#obtain-a-license).

 <a name="single-node-clusters"></a>